ivan-demchenko/ivan-demchenko.github.io/content/blog/2026-01-06-simple-way-to-simplify-ts.md

 }
 ```

-You may want to log all the attempts to pass incorrect data here, return "Bad request" to your clients, return an error (no need to throw btw), etc.
+You may want to log all the attempts to pass invalid data here, return "Bad request" to your clients, return an error (no need to throw, btw), etc.

 From this point on, your system operates on a closed world: